The HERO Project

 –Dr. Jordan Peterson, University of Toronto professor of psychology

-I am committed to building The HERO Project as a life-changing educational foundation for my son Chris and as legacy for our family and our children.
-A software and education startup dedicated to creating personal growth tools, hosting education-themed events, and building a MOVEMENT for those of us who are dedicated to "sorting ourselves out" in the words of Dr. Jordan Peterson, conquering our inner demons and consciously creating order out of the chaos of our lives.
+We are committed to developing The HERO Project as a life-changing educational legacy for our son Christopher and for our family.
+A software and education startup dedicated to creating personal growth tools, hosting education-themed events, and building a MOVEMENT for those of us who are dedicated to conquering our inner demons and consciously creating order out of the chaos of our lives.

 –Dr. M. Scott Peck, The Road Less Travelled

-In collaboration with our friends at Courageous Kitchen, a 501c3 charitable organization, and their platform working with youth and asylum-seeking families in Bangkok, Thailand, we aim to provide entrepreneurial training to underprivileged children and young adults, to help fund sustainable business projects and provide remote web-based work for those most in need.
+In collaboration with our friends at Courageous Kitchen, a 501c3 charitable foundation based in Atlanta, GA, and their platform working with youth and asylum-seeking families in Bangkok, Thailand, we aim to eventually employ in-person training camps and provide entrepreneurial classes to underserved children and young adults, to help fund sustainable business projects and provide remote web-based work for those most in need.

 I'm so sorry for the slow updates, but thank goodness, with your help I've been able to finally get Chris and Jam out of the Philippines.